 A brief, written summary of the findings of the ad hoc committee and their recommendations will be provided to the Dean of the college upon completion of the committee’s work.
 The Dean will make a final decision which shall be binding on both the department and the student, and shall notify the grievant and the department in writing within ten calendar days from the receipt of the committee’s report.

-If the student does not find the Dean’s decision acceptable, the student may, within ten calendar days of the receipt of the Dean’s decision, appeal their case to the senior vice president for academic affairs.
+If the student does not find the Dean’s decision acceptable, the student may, within 30 calendar days of the receipt of the Dean’s decision, appeal their case to the Vice Provost/Dean of the Graduate School, and follow the instructions given in the Grievance Policy section of the Graduate Catalog.

 * Because assigning a grade or evaluating a student’s academic performance involves the faculty’s professional judgment and is an integral part of the faculty’s teaching responsibilities, disagreement with an instructor concerning a grade or evaluation is not a justifiable grievance under this policy.
 In cases where such is in question, the faculty member shall be responsible for the assignment of grades.